wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 From the example above, we have introduced two new features into the base template.

 -   The first is a template block called `title_block`.
 This will allow us to specify a custom page title for each page inheriting from our base template.
 If an inheriting page does not override the block, then the `title_block` defaults to `How to Tango with Django!`, resulting in a complete title of `Rango - How to Tango with Django!`.
-See the `<title>` tag in the above template to see how this works.
+Look at the contents of the `<title>` tag in the above template to see how this works.
 -   We have also included the list of links from our current `index.html` template and placed them into a HTML `<div>` tag underneath our `body_block` block.
 This will ensure the links are present across all pages inheriting from the base template.
 The links are preceded by a *horizontal rule* (`<hr />`) which provides a visual separation for the user between the `body_block` content and the links.